Mack Brown a man of his word, generating excitement for players

-CHARLOTTE — Charlie Heck remembers hearing the rumors that Sunday morning, just the same as everyone.
+CHARLOTTE — North Carolina offensive lineman Charlie Heck remembers hearing the rumors that Sunday morning, just the same as everyone.

 Twitter was going crazy after a few national college football reporters suggested that Mack Brown was a serious candidate to replace Larry Fedora as North Carolina’s football coach.